Bennett-Tabasco/basic-discord-bot-template/README.md

+# THIS VERSION IS OBSOLETE, PLEASE CONSIDER USING THE NEW VERSION INSTEAD

 # basic-discord-bot-template
 This is just a template for a discord bot scripted in discord.py, feel free to make changes on your own.